|

 All content within Anxiety Insights is provided for general information only, and should not be treated as a substitute for the medical advice of your doctor or other health care professional.

+Anxiety Insights is not responsible or liable for any diagnosis made by a reader based on the content of this website.
 Anxiety Insights is not liable for the contents of any external internet sites listed, nor does it endorse any commercial product or service mentioned or advised on any of the sites.
+Always consult your doctor if you are in any way concerned about your health.

 anti torture campaign